Business Maps as a Framework

 We divide our business into Business Contexts

-, each of which is a bounded context meaning it's a semi-isolated piece of the business.
+, each of which is a bounded context meaning it's a semi-isolated (maybe even generic) piece of the business.
 There are no rules on how big or small a Business Context

-is; it's up to each entrepreneur to choose how they would like to divide their business to make it manageable for them.
+should be, it's up to each entrepreneur to choose how they would like to divide their business to make it manageable for them and their scaling ambitions.

 Each Business Context